kubeflow/examples/jpx-tokyo-stock-exchange-kaggle-competition/README.md

 - Prediction

 ## Kubeflow pipelines
-A Kubeflow pipelines connects all components together, to create a directed acyclic graph (DAG).
+A Kubeflow pipeline connects all components together, to create a directed acyclic graph (DAG).
 The kfp [`dsl.pipeline`](https://www.kubeflow.org/docs/components/pipelines/sdk/sdk-overview/) decorator was used to create a pipeline function.
 The kfp component method [`InputPath`](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.components.html#kfp.components.InputPath) and [`OutputPath`](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.components.html#kfp.components.OutputPath) was used to pass data between components in the pipeline.

 Finally, the  [`create_run_from_pipeline_func`](https://kubeflow-pipelines.readthedocs.io/en/stable/source/kfp.client.html) from the KFP SDK Client was used to submit pipeline directly from pipeline function

-## To create pipeline on KFP
+## To create pipeline using Vanilla KFP

 1. Open your Kubeflow Cluster, create a new Notebook Server and add the `kaggle-secret` configuration to the new Notebook Server.